-Parents will receive written notice by mail when their child reaches 5 or more absences.
-Three tardies from arriving 15 minutes late or leaving 15 minutes early equals an absence.
+Parents will receive written notice by mail when their child reaches 10% or more absence for the current term.
 As extenuating circumstances may be in play, If your student receives a second notice, our counselor and/or school resource officer will be contacting you.
 They will work with you to develop a plan to ensure your child's success.